mxriverlynn/backbone.modelbinding/readme.md

 ## Release Notes

+### v0.4.0

+* Major internal rewrite to facilitate maintenance, new features, etc
+* No public API changes (at least, I hope not!)
+* Now uses an internal object call `ModelBinder`, which is attached to the view that binding occurs on
+* The `ModelBinder` instance stores all of the binding configuration and callbacks for that view, allowing much faster / easier / better unbinding

 ### v0.3.10

 * When binding to a select box and the model has a value not present in the box, reset the model's value to the box's